UX Trends

 How many times have you downloaded a mobile app to your phone and the first time you open it, you get bombarded with a series of “Allow” popups to things like your Camera app, Contacts, Microphone, etc. — even though you haven’t even used any part of the app that may or may not need access to those parts of your phone.
 This needs to end.

 Rather than bombard your users before they even use your app, app makers should consider prompting these “Allow” popups only when the user needs to use a feature of the app that needs access to a part of the phone.
 For example, we designed an insurance app that enabled customers to upload photos of their damaged car when submitting a claim.
 So rather than prompt the user as soon as they launch the app, we prompted the user only when they needed to upload a photo from the photo app.
-This way the user has a better understanding of why they are being asked and are therefore more likely to “Allow” access to that part of their phone.
+This way, the user has a better understanding of why they are being asked and are therefore more likely to “Allow” access to that part of their phone.